Recurrence and Density Decay for Diffusion-Limited Annihilating Systems: Distinct jump rates

 \subsection{Fixed obstacles}

-We now prove site recurrence for the case $D_B = 0$ and $\mua_0 \geq \mub_0$.{\footnotemark} The proof consists on showing that a system which is not site recurrent necessarily satisfies $\mub_0 > \mua_0$.
+We now prove site recurrence for the case $D_B = 0$ and $\mua_0 \geq \mub_0$ (in the case $\mua_0<\mub_0$, there is a positive density of fixed $B$-particles which survive forever and the state of the origin is eventually constant, being empty or containing $B$-particles.
+Hence, in this case the system is not site-recurrent).
+The proof consists on showing that a system which is not site recurrent necessarily satisfies $\mub_0 > \mua_0$.
 The latter assertion follows from the two propositions below.

 \begin{proposition} If the two-type annihilating system with fixed $B$-particles is not site recurrent, then, with positive probability, $\xi_t(\oo) = \xi_0(\oo) \leq -1$ for all $t\geq 0$. \end{proposition}